brod2240/ufid_reader/README.md

 3. FRAMEBUFFER=/dev/fb1 startx -- -dpi 60
 4. python gui_main_loop.py
 5. The UFID Check-In System is running!
-## Instructions to Run Client-Server Communication Between Rasp Pi and Server<br>(Not Needed in Current Version)
-1. Ensure the Client.py, Server.py, Data.py, StudentCourse2.db, Validation.py, and ufid_barcodes.csv are all in the same folder.
-2. Run Data.py to ensure data is populated in the StudentCourse2.db.
-To check the database SQLite will have to be downloaded.
-To add data there is a function called add_student in the Data.py file.
-3. Check the ip address of the server using ipconfig in a commandline on the device hosting the server and change the server ip in the both client.py and server.py file to match.
-4. Run Server.py on server host device.
-Class number used to validate students is hardcoded as this class 27483.
-5. Run Client.py on client host device.
-6. Scan ID.
-## Instructions for GUI (Not Needed in Current Version)
-1. Ensure the validationSQL.py and gui.py files are in the same folder.
-2. On the command line, ensure you are inside the folder/directory.
-3. Run the command 'python gui_main_loop.py' or 'python3 gui_main_loop.py' depending on what version of python you have.
-4. Enter course id manually (27483)
-5. Scan or input id (functionality for manual input implemented only)

 ## Public Course API
 ### Credit: